usc-isi-i2/kgtk/docs/import/import_ntriples.md

 ##### Lax URIs

-The URI standard requires that URIs staart with a schema, such as "http:" or "https:". import_ntriples facilitates processing ntriples records that do not strictly adhere to the standard, such as having just "www.isi.edu".
+The URI standard requires that URIs staart with a schema, such as "http:" or "https:". import-ntriples facilitates processing ntriples records that do not strictly adhere to the standard, such as having just "www.isi.edu".
 This enhancement is controlled with `--allow-lax-uri`, which defaults to True.